 There are three (3) types of Epilators being the most popular which are: Spring, Disc and Tweezers.

 Spring Type Epilators:

 Spring type epilators have metal coils that rotate.
-It moves by squeezing the coils together and then apart so they can grab hairs, pull them out, then open up to release the hairs.
-The springs on these wear out often so replacement is often necessary.
-They also have a higher chance of pinching the skin and take more passes to pull out all hairs.
+It moves by squeezing coils together, then apart.
+So, they actually grab the hairs, pulling them out, then opening up to release hairs.
+The springs on these wear out so replacement is often necessary.
+They also have a higher chance of pinching the skin, taking more passes to pull out all hairs.